facelessuser/wcmatch/docs/src/markdown/wcmatch.md

 `flags`           | `#!py3 0`     | Flags to alter behavior of folder and file matching.
 See [Flags](#flags) for more info.
 `limit`           | `#!py3 1000`  | Allows configuring the [max pattern limit](#multi-pattern-limits).

-!!! note
+/// note
 Dots are not treated special in `wcmatch`.
 When the `HIDDEN` flag is not included, all hidden files (system and dot files) are excluded from the crawling processes, so there is no risk of `*` matching a dot file as it will not show up in the crawl.
 If the `HIDDEN` flag is included, `*`, `?`, and `[.]` will then match dot files.

-!!! new "New 6.0"
+///

+/// new | New 6.0
 `limit` was added in 6.0.
+///

 ### Multi-Pattern Limits